UKTailwind/PicoMiteVGAUSB/README.md

 PicoMiteVGA V5.09.00b0<p>

-ALL SOURCE FILES IN THE PICOMITE REPOSITORY
+ALL SOURCE FILES IN THE PICOMITE REPOSITORY<p>
-Just substitute the cmake file to build this variant
+Just substitute the cmake file to build this variant<p>
-NB: TinyUSB 0.16.0 is needed for USB builds
+NB: TinyUSB 0.16.0 is needed for USB builds<p>

 The design files for the PCB are also included